How to create an RPA flow using Try-Catch activity

 4 – CATCH – There can be different types of exceptions and they are caught using appropriate Exception classes.
 In this case we will simply use System.Exception to catch ours.

-Here, we will add a Sequence activity and inside of it a Message Box activity and Delay activity .
-The message will display the Exception we have encountered and also the further instructions to handle it. “exception.message” expression displays the exception encountered.
+Along with catching the exception, we can add an activity or a sequence here to handle that exception.
+Here, we have added a sequence that contains a message box.
+The message will display the Exception we have encountered and also the further instructions to handle it. “exception.message” will display the exception encountered.

-- for Input Text property provide the following text: exception.message + “RPA cannot access Excel since it is open.
-Close Excel and click on OK to proceed.”
 We ask the user to close Excel before proceeding and then click on OK on the message box.
-We have used a Delay to allow the user to complete these actions
+We have used a Delay to allow the user to complete these actions.

-We will place an IF block inside the Finally and the condition value of “dt is Nothing” but specifying it inside of the Condition property.
-This is a check to see whether the output variable of “Read Range” is empty or not.
-In case Excel was running, “Read Range” will not work and nothing will be stored in dt.
+5 – Finally – Finally block executes irrespective of whether an exception was caught or not.
+We will take advantage of this property to validate whether our Excel was running in the background or not.
+We will place an IF block inside the Finally and check “dt is Nothing”.
+This is a check for whether the variable where “Read Range” was giving an output is empty or not.
+In case, Excel was running, “Read Range” will not work, and nothing will be stored in dt.
 If there is an output in dt, this means Excel was closed and the activity worked.

-Note: If Excel was not running, then nothing needs to be done.
+If Excel was not running, then nothing needs to be done.